Who is Transworld Systems?

-It’s your legal right under the FDCPA to have your debt validated by TransWorld.
+It’s your legal right under the FDCPA to have your debt validated by a debt collector.
 This means they are required to provide all of the necessary documentation that you do indeed owe the money.
 This helps to make sure you’re not accidentally being charged for someone else’s debt or something you’ve already paid.

 Because let’s face it: if there’s one thing humans are capable of, it’s administrative errors.
 That means that debt collection agencies must maintain strict records.
 If they don’t, then you can’t be hounded for the money because there’s no proof that you have that financial obligation.

 If their records are missing or incomplete, they may send the debt back to the original creditor, which is legal for them to do.
 There’s also a chance that they’re simply incorrect if you’ve already settled the debt or if it does in fact actually belong to someone else.